 - Common side effects include alopecia, nausea, diarrhea, anemia, and asthenia.

-Development History and FDA Approval Process for Phesgo
+Development Timeline for Phesgo

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.